athomaj/sightsite/_pages/home.md

   Working to Make Long Beach A No Kill City
 </h2> In 2016, Long Beach Animal Care Services killed over 1,660 companion animals in our city's animal shelter.
 That is 26% of the animals that entered the shelter's doors and includes a 40% kill rate for kittens, a 32% kill rate for cats, a 15% kill rate for dogs and a 10% kill rate for puppies.
 Recent improvements in animal sheltering, known as

 [the No Kill Equation][1], have reversed the killing trend in cities across the US.
 It can happen in Long Beach as well.
 Stayin' Alive Long Beach is a political advocacy group composed of concerned residents who want to see the progressive, fiscally-responsible programs of the No Kill Equation put in place at the Long Beach Animal Shelter.
-We invite you to join us as we work politically to increase the save rate of animals at the Long Beach Animal Shelter. [/ezcol_1half_end]
+We invite you to join us as we work politically to increase the save rate of animals at the Long Beach Animal Shelter. [/ezcol_1half_end]   [ezcol_divider] [avl_video id="242"] [ezcol_end_both]

  [1]: http://dannymejiaindev.com/sightsite/the-no-kill-equation/